MaggieDaisy/Cocktails_and_Dreams/README.md

 - Informative content builds to give a clean and modern impression of the purpose of the website
 - Responsive design allows navigating on different devices
 - Interactive features which are focused on providing a functional and appealing space for the user
-- Landing page with the hero image, introduction paragraph, and small showcase of gallery
+- Landing page with the hero image, introduction paragraph, small showcase of gallery, and dropdown with categories
 - Pieces of key information about the basic selection of classic cocktails recipe
 - Clear and simple searching bar to browse cocktails recipes
 - Informative and simple steps of creating a profile
 - Clean information on how to log in and use the profile
 - The simple mean of how to create, add, edit and delete a dream cocktail recipe
 - Log out feature possibility should be provided
-- Contact form with possible sending features
 - Footer with social media icons to link to their sites